pallets/flask/docs/async-await.rst

 well as all the HTTP method handlers in views that inherit from the :class:`flask.views.MethodView` class.

-.. admonition:: Using ``async`` on Windows on Python 3.8

-    Python 3.8 has a bug related to asyncio on Windows.
-If you encounter something like ``ValueError: set_wakeup_fd only works in main thread``, please upgrade to Python 3.9.

 .. admonition:: Using ``async`` with greenlet

     When using gevent or eventlet to serve an application or patch the